smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 *Rather than rendering unauthorized response, you should consider raising an exception.
 Excuse my brewity.*

 At the first sight, this approach doesn't seem that bad.
 But once you consider [timing attacks](https://codahale.com/a-lesson-in-timing-attacks/), you can quickly realize, that you're approach is faulty from beginning.
-Comparison in database might be a subject to timining attack as well and can yield some unwanted information, unless you hash the key in database.
+Comparison in database might be a subject to timing attack as well and can yield some unwanted information, unless you hash the key in database.
 But that's not a great solution either, since you're just covering the approach itself.

 Instead of passing the key as a parameter, you should rather use HTTP headers.
 HTTP header `Authorization` comes in hand.
 So you refactor the `authenticate` method accordingly.